 Unfortunately, most conventional doctors don’t run such comprehensive tests and costs can be incredibly high even with insurance.
 By partnering with LabCorp, we have been able to bring down the costs of these lab markers and offer a fantastic rate for cash-paying clients and followers.
 To learn more about this Comprehensive Blood Analysis, read this article.

 Cerebrovascular disease and its risk factors should not be taken lightly.
-It is important that you take lifestyle and dietary measurements to decrease your risk of developing cerebrovascular disease.
+It is important that you take lifestyle and dietary measurements to support healthy blood flow and brain health.

 If you have a family history and any of the risk factors above, it is especially important to optimize your lifestyle.
 While the following strategies are not FDA approved to prevent, mitigate, treat or cure cerebrovascular disease, they can be very helpful for improving cerebrovascular health.

 Anti-Inflammatory Nutrition Plan